gromacs/gromacs/docs/install-guide/index.rst

 ----------------------
 CMake will run many tests on your system and do its best to work out how to build |Gromacs| for you.
-If your build machine is the same as your target machine, then you can be sure that the defaults will be pretty good.
-The build configuration will for instance attempt to detect the specific hardware instructions available in your processor.
-However, if you want to control aspects of the build, or you are compiling on a cluster head node for back-end nodes with a different architecture, there are plenty of things you can set manually.
+If your build machine is the same as your target machine, then you can be sure that the defaults and detection will be pretty good.
+However, if you want to control aspects of the build, or you are compiling on a cluster head node for back-end nodes with a different architecture, there are a few things you should consider specifying.

 The best way to use CMake to configure |Gromacs| is to do an "out-of-source" build, by making another directory from which you will